 Students will study the development of scientific attitudes and skills, including critical thinking, problem solving, and scientific methodology.
 Students will also examine the structure and function of the nervous system in humans, the processes of sensation and perception, lifespan development, and memory, including encoding, storage, and the retrieval of memory.
 Students will look at perspectives of abnormal behavior and categories of psychological disorders, including treatment thereof.
 Students will elaborate on the importance of drawing evidence-based conclusions about psychological phenomena and gain knowledge on a wide array of issues on both individual and global levels.
 Students will examine social and cultural diversity as well as diversity among individuals.
 Throughout the course, students will examine connections between content areas within psychology and relate psychological knowledge to everyday life while exploring the variety of careers available to those who study psychology.

-PSYCHOLOGY (State Dual Credit) - Course # G04HB5 1 Credit: 11th, 12th
+PSYCHOLOGY DUAL ENROLLMENT - Course # G04H44 1 Credit: 11th, 12th

-Psychology Honors is designed to provide students with an experience similar to a college-level introductory psychology course.
+Psychology Dual Enrollment is a college-level survey of the discipline (PSYC1030 Introduction to Psychology through Nashville State) which fulfills General Education requirements for social/behavioral sciences at most postsecondary institutions.
 Topics include historical and modern psychological perspectives, research methods, biopsychology, sensation and perception, consciousness, human development, learning and language development, social psychology, memory, cognition and intelligence, motivation and emotion, personality theories, abnormal psychology, stress management, psychotherapies, and careers in psychology.
 The class is conducted in a lecture/discussion format with numerous demonstrations, experiments, and projects.
-Highly motivated students will be prepared to take the Advanced Placement (AP) or College Level Examination Program (CLEP) exams for psychology.